textileio/papers/draft.md

 3. Decode external IPLD Nodes into Events, which can then be dispatched locally.

-For example, if within a Collection's (write) Transaction, a new Entity is created and another one is updated, these two Actions will be sent to the Event Codec to transform them into Events.
+For example, if within a Collection's (write) Transaction, a new Instance is created and another one is updated, these two Actions will be sent to the Event Codec to transform them into Events.
 These Events have a Payload of bytes with the encoded transformation(s).
 Currently, the